 This is a good suggestion.
 We deleted the first paragraph, and moved the ~3 descriptive sentences for the paper objective to the end of the Introduction.
 The paper now begins with L41 “There is no consensus on how to model region-specific growth patterns in assessment or population dynamics models.
 Fish somatic growth rates are …”

 L52-66.
 This is not a particularly convincing argument for two reasons.
 First, the method presented here is just a variation of the "typical" approach described on L52 for linking biological observations to oceangraphic properties.
 Second, the "data-driven" approach was historically described as a "shotgun" search for correlations.
 One can always fit models to spatial data and then find oceanographic features to "explain" various observations.
 In the quest to separate correlation from causation, specifying a priori hypotheses that generate specific, falsifiable predictions is ALWAYS prefered over shotgun approaches.
 So, in this sense, the proposed data-driven approach sounds nice, but is the weaker form of scientific inference.
 One would have to ignore a lot of the philisophy of science to accept that a data-driven approach is more scientific than a priori hypotheses - exactly the opposite of the argument presented here.

 This is a fair comment, and perhaps our explanation of our approach excessively denounced the a priori hypothesis approach, as in practice, we used a combination of the data-driven and information-theoretic methods by testing the ecosystem break at 145*.
 We have modified the language of this sentence L64+ to read: “An alternative tool is a model-based method that identifies break points in fish size-at-age, which can then be used to aggregate data and estimate parameters related to somatic growth.
-The significance of these breaks can be falsified by comparing overlap in growth parameter estimates and tested against or among pre-specified breaks of interest (i.e. an area with a known ecosystem regime). ”
+The significance of these breaks can be evaluated by comparing overlap in growth parameter estimates and tested against or among pre-specified breaks of interest (i.e. an area with a known ecosystem regime). ”

 L102.
 I suggest that "our method", "the method", "the proposed method" be given a name.